Meet the Artist // Esteban Patino

 Regarding your paintings – is there anything you consciously start with, besides the alphabet?
 Or do you just let your intuition guide it?

 When I started here at GlogauAIR, I did have a background and a plan.
 I do have a few set of guidelines, but then I break them.
-On this piece [second to left piece] it was going to be two colors only, and then I ended up with three – the orange, the blue and the gray.
+In one piece, it was going to be two colors only, and then I ended up with three – the orange, the blue and the gray.
 So those rules were meant to be broken, right?
 And it was just a coincidence – I ran out of orange.

 You do have to have some rules so you’re not all over the place or not knowing where to start, but then you get to a point where you say, okay, now I’m going to break some rules.
 Otherwise, it’s kind of like you’re getting in your head too much.